Skip to Main Content

 6. Copyright date,

-7. Published date.
+7. Published date

-8. Specific information about items such as classroom response systems, online tools, and other
+8. Specific information about items such as classroom response systems, online tools, and other items that are required or recommended

 9. A course continuity of instruction plan